Sperm Protein Meets Its Match

 A key protein required to trigger a new life—a previously unknown receptor on the mammalian egg membrane that binds sperm, leading to fertilization—has been identified by a team of researchers in England (Nature 2014, DOI: 10.1038/nature13203).
 In addition to providing fundamental insights about the roots of life and fertility, the work could spawn new contraception methods and therapeutic strategies for infertile couples.

 In 2005, researchers in Osaka discovered a protein located in the membrane of a sperm’s head that is essential for male fertility and named it Izumo1, after a Japanese marriage shrine.
-Since then, researchers had been searching unsuccessfully for its receptor.
+Since then, researchers have searched unsuccessfully for its receptor.

 This is “the end of a decade-long search,” notes Paul M. Wassarman of Mount Sinai Hospital in New York City in an associated commentary (Nature 2014, DOI: 10.1038/nature13227).
 Wassarman is responsible for proposing a fertility mechanism several decades ago that is found in most biology textbooks, namely that sperm must first recognize and penetrate the thick sugar and protein coating found around eggs, called the zona pellucida.